-Today everyone is invited to feel the same as their bosses and masters, which create a ripe environment for envy and jealousy.
+Today everyone is invited to feel the same as their bosses and masters, which creates a ripe environment for envy and jealousy.

 In this environment, “never appearing too perfect” can make sense.
 Even for an already powerful individual.

-- Men can be jealous of a successful woman when said men feel that women should be inferior
+- Men can be jealous of a successful woman when said men feel that women are inferior

 - As Taleb correctly points out, an ivy-league educated man will be resentful of a self-made man without education because some ivy-league individuals feel “superior” to uneducated men